Kerala Itinerary - 7 Days

 Kerala Itinerary – Day 6: Kumarakom/Alleppey – Kovalam

 Drive to Kovalam from Alleppey / Kumarakom will take approximately 4/4.5 hrs. respectively.
 It is time to explore the beautiful beaches of Kerala and what better place than Kovalam?
 The beaches of Kovalam are in demand due to low tidal waves and shallow waters which makes them ideal for sea bathing.
-You can spend a day here visiting the Lighthouse and the spectacular crescent beaches – Kovalam beach, Lighthouse beach, and Samudra beach.
+You can spend a day here visiting the Lighthouse and the spectacular crescent beaches – Kovalam Beach, Lighthouse Beach, and Samudra Beach.
+Kovalam is also known for its temples.
+So make time to visit the temples as well.
 You have the option to stay at some plush beachside resort for the day.

-The capital city of Kerala, Thiruvanthapuram, is just 16 km away from Kovalam.
-If you want, you can explore a few interesting places in Thiruvanthapuram – Padmanabhaswamy Temple, Napier Museum, Observatory, etc.
+The capital city of Kerala, Thiruvananthapuram, is just 16 km away from Kovalam.
+If you want, you can explore a few interesting places in Thiruvananthapuram – Padmanabhaswamy Temple, Napier Museum, Observatory, etc.

 This also brings us to the end of the 7-day Kerala Itinerary.
-You can head back to your next destination from Thiruvanthapuram.
-The suggested itinerary is just a guide and you can easily change it according to your convenience.
+You can head back to your next destination from Thiruvananthapuram.
+The suggested itinerary is just a guide; you can easily change it at your convenience.

 Alternative itineraries for Kerala

-If you don’t want to rush things, you can skip Thekkady and spend more time in Munnar or the tranquil backwaters.
-It would take you 4-5 hours to reach Kumarakom/Alleppey directly from Munnar.
-Your itinerary would be Kochi-Munnar-Kumarakom/Alleppey-Kovalam-Thiruvanthapuram.
+If you don’t want to rush, you can skip Thekkady and spend more time in Munnar or the tranquil backwaters.
+It would take you 4-5 hours to travel directly from Munnar to Kumarakom/Alleppey.
+In that scenario, Kochi-Munnar-Kumarakom/Alleppey-Kovalam-Thiruvanthapuram would be your route.

-In case you are not interested in Kovalam, you can head back to Kochi from Alleppey/Kumarakom and take the return flight from Kochi.
-It takes approximately two hours to reach Kochi from the backwater region.
-The suggested itinerary without visiting Kovalam can be Kochi-Munnar-Thekkady-Kumarakom/Aleppey-Kochi.
+In case you do not wish to visit Kovalam, go back to Kochi from Alleppey/Kumarakom and take the return flight from Kochi.
+The journey from the backwaters to Kochi takes about two hours.
+Without visiting Kovalam, the suggested itinerary is Kochi-Munnar-Thekkady-Kumarakom/Aleppey-Kochi.

-Looking to spend more time in Kerala?
-There are many other places that you can visit in Kerala – Trivandrum, Varkala, Bekal, Kanyakumari, Malabar, Thrissur, Kannur, Wayanad, and more.
+Interested in spending more time in Kerala?
+There are numerous other places in Kerala to visit, including Trivandrum, Varkala, Bekal, Kanyakumari, Malabar, Thrissur, Kannur, Wayanad, and others.

 Very good post.
 Highly informative for travellers who want to visit Kerala.
 Keep up the good work.